This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 Gifts for a new baby

 Eileen Gallagher wrote this tutorial to show us how to make this delightful mobile with woodland animals hanging on it.
 Her post includes photos of each of the animals, and she explains how to hang them.
 It would make a wonderful gift for a new baby.
 Click here for Eileen’s tutorial.

 Baby Giraffe Wall Sculpture

 Terry Czechowski made this giraffe with paper mache over foam, and wrote a complete tutorial showing us how to do it.
 This is a lot bigger than the other items on this list, but it isn’t hard to do – and wouldn’t it look wonderful in a baby’s nursery?
 Older kids who love animals would like to have one for their rooms, too.
 Click here for Terry’s tutorial.

 Small but special gifts

-This hummingbird ornament would make a really speical gift for someone who loves decorating their christmas tree with handmade ornaments.
-If you use a shimmery paint, it will reflect the christmas lights on the tree, and really stand out.
+This hummingbird ornament would make a really special gift for someone who loves decorating their Christmas tree with handmade ornaments.
+If you use a shimmery paint, it will reflect the Christmas lights on the tree, and really stand out.
 Click here for the tutorial.